 Purchasers of shares of our common stock in this offering will experience an immediate and significant dilution of the net tangible book value of our common stock from the initial public offering price.
-As of December 31, 2012, the historical book value of Hannon Armstrong was \$ million or \$ per share of common stock (calculated by dividing the historical book value of Hannon Armstrong as of December 31, 2012 by the number of shares of common stock and OP units we expect to issue in the formation transactions).
-After giving effect to the sale of shares of common stock in this offering, the receipt by us of the net proceeds from this offering (assuming an offering price at the mid-point of the initial public offering price range shown on the cover page of this prospectus), the deduction of underwriting discounts and commissions, and estimated offering expenses payable by us, our pro forma net tangible book value at December 31, 2012 would have been \$ per share of common million or \$ per share.
-This in pro forma net tangible book value attributable to the sale of shares of common stock to new investors of \$ million or \$ stock or an per share (assuming an offering amount represents an immediate dilution in pro forma net tangible book value of \$ per share from the initial public offering price of \$ price at the mid-point of the initial public offering price range shown on the cover page of this prospectus).
+As of December 31, 2012, the historical tangible book value of Hannon Armstrong was \$0.1 million or \$0.04 per share of common stock (calculated by dividing the historical book value of Hannon Armstrong as of December 31, 2012 by the number of shares of common stock and OP units we expect to issue in the formation transactions).
+After giving effect to the sale of shares of common stock in this offering, the receipt by us of the net proceeds from this offering (assuming an offering price at the mid-point of the initial public offering price range shown on the cover page of this prospectus), the deduction of underwriting discounts and commissions, and estimated offering expenses payable by us, our pro forma net tangible book value at December 31, 2012 would have been \$182.3 million or \$11.70 per share of common stock or an increase in pro forma net tangible book value of \$3.30 per shares of common stock to new investors of \$182.2 million or \$11.66 per share.
+This amount represents an immediate dilution in pro forma net tangible book value of \$3.30 per share from the initial public offering price of \$15.00 per share (assuming an offering price at the mid-point of the initial public offering price range shown on the cover page of this prospectus).
 The following table illustrates this per share dilution: